lylakivan/restaurant-kitchen-service/README.md

 * Efficiently manage cooks with the Cook table.
 * Add, edit, and remove cooks responsible for preparing various dishes in the kitchen.

+## Loading Initial Data (Optional)

+To load initial sample data into your database, you can use the following command:

+python manage.py loaddata kitchen_db_data.json

 ## Demo
 ![](static/pages/home.png)
 ![](static/pages/login.png)